Graduate Certificate in Biological Sciences

-Visit the BGSU Graduate College website.
+Apply on the Graduate College website.
 Applications will be accepted until four weeks prior to the start of the term.
 Applications are reviewed on a rolling basis as soon as all supporting materials have been received.

 A total of 18 credit hours of coursework at the graduate level is required.
 Choose six from among the following courses:

 - BIOL 5400 Conservation Biology (3 hours)